 After you paste your link to the address box, you’ll see a webpage published version of your document.
 Hover to the image and right-click and click on “Save as image.”
-Before saving your image, provide an appropriate name to your image for SEO purpose.
+Before saving your image, provide an appropriate name to your image for SEO purposes.

 Method #2: Save Image from Google Docs via Google Keep

 The second most comfortable method to save an image from google docs is via using google keep.
 Google keep is a free note-taking app for personal use.
-You can download their chrome extension, Android and IOS app.
+You can download their chrome extension, Android, and IOS app.

 To download images using this method, you should have to use the Google Chrome browser.